 Photos from out book The Pictorial History Of Redcliffe 1950s-80s available at the following link : https://www.redcliffebook.com/shop-1

-and a hardcopy book will be available for purchase in shop 12a in the Cominos Arcade, Redcliffe in late April 2024.
+and a hardcopy example of this book is available to preview in shop 12a in the Cominos Arcade, 133 Redcliffe Parade.

 A page from The Pictorial History of Redcliffe book 1824-1949 :